apache/nuttx/boards/z16/z16f2811/z16f2800100zcog/README.txt

   - Not all NuttX logic will not run with the -regvars option.
 There is at least one failure that has been reported to ZiLOG as incident 81400.

-  - The Pascal add-on interpreter includes a large switch statement and exposes another compiler problem.
-This is reported as incident 81459.

 Version 4.11.1

   As of this writing (30 September 2010), the latest release of ZDS-II for the